xpack/web-jekyll/pages/core/xpm/index.md

 `xpm` stands for **x**Pack **p**ackage **m**anager and is a Node.js CLI
 application to manage xPacks; it can install both source and binary xPacks.

-xpm is an extension to npm and shares the same public repository.
+**xpm** is an extension to **npm** and shares the same public repository.

 The open source project is hosted on GitHub as [`xpack/xpm-js`](https://github.com/xpack/xpm-js.git).

 ## xPacks overview

-xPacks are general purpose multi-version software packages, much the same as the highly successful npm modules in the Node.js JavaScript ecosystem.
+xPacks are general purpose multi-version software packages, built on top of the highly successful npm packages in the Node.js JavaScript ecosystem.

 Please read the [xPacks Overview]({{ site.baseurl }}/) and [xPack 101]({{ site.baseurl }}/intro/) pages.

 ## Purpose

-The main purpose of the xpm tool is to install xPacks, including all dependent xPacks, and to easily update them when new versions are released.
+The main purpose of the `xpm` CLI tool is to install xPacks, including all dependent xPacks, and to easily update them when new versions are released.

-For developers, xpm provides a very convenient way of publishing the software packages, using the same central repository as npm.
+For developers, **xpm** provides a very convenient way of publishing the software packages, using the same central repository as **npm**.

 ## xpm CLI commands